-is a 250 hectare shallow water marsh at the west end of the Harbour.
+, connected to the west end of the Harbour, is a 250 hectare shallow water marsh.
 It is the last remaining marsh in western Lake Ontario and crucial habitat for wildlife, particularly for fish spawning.

-Hamilton Harbour has undergone a remarkable change over the past thirty years.
-A healthy Harbour is becoming a reality as citizens, government and industry recognize its value as the centerpiece of our community.
-Today’s Harbour is a busy working port while supporting environmental restoration and protection, and increasing public access to recreation along the waterfront.
-Its continued revitalization will serve industry, the environment and individuals in a sustainable manner.
+But, in the last 30 years Hamilton Harbour has undergone a remarkable change.
+A healthy Harbour is becoming a reality as citizens, government and industry recognize its value and role in our community.
+Today, the Harbour is a busy working port interlaced with environmental restoration and protection, and increasing public access to recreation along the waterfront.
+Its revitalization will serve industry, the environment, and citizens in renewed ways.